DiamondLightSource/httomolibgpu/docs/source/reference/methods_list/denoising/total_variation_PD.rst

            Zoomed to PD-TV denoised image

-Mathematically speaking, the optimisation problem involving the exact TV-norm needs to be solved, where TV norm is defined as:
+Mathematically speaking, the optimisation problem involving the exact TV-norm needs to be solved, where the TV norm is defined as:

 .. math::